 The greatest predictor of whether a patient will need a transfusion is their preoperative hemoglobin level.
 The Holland Centre at Sunnybrook performs over 3,000 orthopaedic surgical procedures annually.
 In 2011, it introduced routine CBC (complete blood count) preoperative screening of all surgical candidates to identify anemic patients, manage potential anemia and refer high risk patients to the Blood Conservation Clinic for anemia optimization before surgery.

 With a focus on providing quality care, the Transfusional Medicine Committee at Sainte-Justine UHC put forth a recommendation to introduce transfusion practice certification for all transfusion staff.
 Thereby, a transfusion practice training and certification program was implemented at Sainte-Justine UHC in 2005.
 Sainte-Justine is the first hospital centre to have implemented a certification of such calibre.
 The program seeks to decrease the number of transfusion accidents and promote professional development among nursing staff.
 Certification applies to nurses, transfusion inhalotherapists, perfusionists and phlebotomists.
 Licensed Practical Nurses will be included next.
-With recertification taking place every two years, an internal study was conducted to evaluate the suitability of maintaining this program within the organization.
+With recertification taking place every two years, an internal study was conducted to evaluate the suitability of maintaining this program within the organization (Health Standards Organization 2012).